Learn how to make your own super green powder by dehydrating greens and adding a powerful nutrition ingredient to your long-term food storage!

 This helps keep out the larger flakes of greens.
 You can then return those to the blender/processor and whirl them around for another ride if they are not fine enough for you.

-In general 1 C of packed greens = 1/2 C dehydrated greens = 1 TB+ powdered greens
+1 C of packed greens = ½ C dehydrated greens = 1 TB+ powdered greens

-But don’t think that it’s such a small amount for such a big job.
-You’ve now got concentrated iron, magnesium, potassium, vitamins K, C and E, phytonutrients and small amounts of omega-3 fatty acids.
+Don’t think it’s such a small amount for such a big job.
+You now have concentrated iron, magnesium, potassium, vitamins K, C, and E, phytonutrients, and small amounts of omega-3 fatty acids.
 It’s a powerhouse of nutrients in a jar.

-If that seems a daunting task to you, start with the pint-sized jars and work your way up.
+If that seems daunting, start with the pint-sized jars and work your way up.
 You’ll be amazed at how quickly your jar fills once you start!

 You can add this nutritionally boosted powder to just about anything you cook.
-If you worry that your kids aren’t getting enough greens, this is a great way to sneak some extra into their everyday foods.
-We find that it doesn’t really affect the flavor of your food unless you go wild adding it 🙂
+Are kids not getting enough greens?
+Green Powder is a great way to sneak extra into their everyday foods.

 - Sprinkle onto salads